jinyal/jinyal.github.io/_pages/index.md

 title: "About"
 ---

 Hi!
-I’m **Jinyang (李金洋)**, a 5th-year Ph.D. candidate at **University of California, Irvine**, advised by [Prof. Soroosh Sorooshian](https://engineering.uci.edu/users/soroosh-sorooshian) and [Prof. Kuo-lin Hsu](https://chrs.web.uci.edu/chrs_directory.php).
-Before my graduate studies at UCI, I earned my B.S. in Environmental Science from Sichuan University, China.
+I’m **Jinyang (李金洋)**, a 5th-year Ph.D. candidate in Hydrology and Water Resources Engineering at **University of California, Irvine**, advised by [Prof. Soroosh Sorooshian](https://engineering.uci.edu/users/soroosh-sorooshian) and [Prof. Kuo-lin Hsu](https://chrs.web.uci.edu/chrs_directory.php).
+Before my graduate studies at UCI, I earned my B.S. from Sichuan University, China. <!--in Environmental Science -->

 My research focuses on leveraging advanced AI and remote sensing techniques to improve hydrologic modeling and support decision-making.
 I work on a range of topics including global rainfall-runoff/flooding modeling, cascade reservoir simulation and operation, and invasive species habitats prediction.
 I am particularly interested in large-scale hydrologic modeling at continental to global scales.

-**I'll be graduating in Jan-2025, and I'm actively seeking postdoc and research scientist positions starting in Mar-2026, at the intersection of AI, hydrology, and remote sensing**.
+**I'll be graduating in Jan-2026, and I'm actively seeking postdoc and research scientist positions starting in Mar-2026 or later, at the intersection of AI, hydrology, and remote sensing**.

 <!--**Email:** jinyal4@uci.edu-->